Sunni Versus Shiite Conflict Explained

 Hezbollah - Iran-backed Shiite defender in Lebanon.
-Now attractive even to Sunnis because it beat Israeli attacks in Lebanon in 2000.
+This group is currently attractive even to Sunnis because it beat Israeli attacks in Lebanon in 2000.
 It also launched successful rocket attacks against Haifa and other cities.
-Recently sent fighters to Syria with backing from Iran.
+The Hezbollah recently sent fighters to Syria with backing from Iran.
 Al-Qaida worries it will restore Persian Empire.